-If we are to tackle the healthcare workforce shortfall in the coming years, training more qualified personnel is a must.
+If we are to tackle the healthcare workforce shortfall in the coming years, training more qualified personnel is necessary.
 Limited capacity should not be holding the health industry back.
-We are living in the digital age, and the current technology can easily allow us to focus on remote education, rather than jam-packed classrooms.
-Stakeholders should invest in remote learning technologies, like Google Classroom or Zoom if they want to take the edge off limited seating capacity.
+We live in the digital age, and the current technology can easily allow us to focus on remote education rather than jam-packed classrooms.
+Stakeholders should invest in remote learning technologies, like Google Classroom or Zoom, if they want to take the edge off limited seating capacity.

 Challenge #2: Increasing pressure on healthcare services

 A report by the Association of American Medical Colleges (AAMC) concludes that the number of Americans aged 65 and older will have increased by 55 percent by 2030.
-This alone will send the demand for healthcare through the roof, as elders generally require a greater need for care.
+This alone will send healthcare demand through the roof, as elders generally require a greater need for care.

-Additionally, chronic diseases and conditions are on the rise worldwide: chronic disease prevalence is expected to rise by 57% by the end of 2020.
-Recent pandemics, such as SARS-CoV-2, Ebola, and H1N1 (to name only a few), have all outlined the speed at which infections proliferate worldwide.
+Additionally, chronic diseases and conditions are rising worldwide: chronic disease prevalence is expected to rise by 57% by the end of 2020.
+Recent pandemics, such as SARS-CoV-2, Ebola, and H1N1 (to name only a few), have outlined the speed at which infections proliferate worldwide.
 With all these elements combined, there is a strong likelihood that the healthcare industry will experience significant disruptions ahead if we keep using the current model.

 How can technology help

-Focusing on ‘Digital health’ would be a sure way of taking the weight off the current healthcare industry model.
+Focusing on ‘Digital health’ would be a sure way of taking the current healthcare industry model’s weight.
 Commonly called “Telehealth” or connected-heath, this technology is steadily making its way into our life.
 A study by HIMSS Analytics reveals that over a period of 3 years, the use of digital health has increased by 71%, both in inpatient and outpatient settings.
-Encouraging the adoption of digital health would allow healthcare service providers to offer virtual online care, advice, and education.
+Encouraging digital health adoption would allow healthcare service providers to offer virtual online care, advice, and education.
 Financially, this would enable healthcare stakeholders to soak up the pressure from the skyrocketing healthcare delivery cost.

 Challenge #3: High staff turnover

 With the healthcare industry expected to face a massive workforce shortage soon, having a high turnover rate will definitely affect the end service delivery.
 The healthcare sector has the second-worst turnover rate out of all the other industries.
-In 2017, the average turnover rate was at 20.6 percent.
-Having a proper employee recognition program in place is vital, as this will both increase employee engagement and retention.
+In 2017, the average turnover rate was 20.6 percent.
+Having a proper employee recognition program in place is vital, increasing employee engagement and retention.

 How can technology help

 Recognizing your employees’ hard work can be almost effortless if you are using reward-based systems.
-Scheduling software for healthcare workers or connected apps for communication will add value to your staff overall experience and can even increase employee productivity.
+Scheduling software for healthcare workers or connected apps for communication will add value to your staff’s overall experience and increase employee productivity.
 Using mobile technology can only lead to better overall workforce management.

 Challenge #4: Handling Big-data

-The adoption of healthcare technology has significantly improved over the last decade but still lags behind when it comes to handling patient-related data.
+The adoption of healthcare technology has significantly improved over the last decade but still lags when handling patient-related data.
 Many healthcare providers still use the ‘traditional’ Patient Information Form (PIF), which comes in the form of a pen and a printed piece of paper to be filled out.
-Dealing with massive volumes of data physically leads to a less productive business process as human errors, storage space and time often gets in the way.
+Dealing with massive volumes of data physically leads to a less productive business process as human errors, storage space, and time often gets in the way.

 How can technology help

-Cloud data management technology can not only increase business efficiency but also enable the healthcare industry to extract relevant insights from all the patient-related data it has collected.
+Cloud data management technology can increase business efficiency and enable the healthcare industry to extract relevant insights from all the patient-related data it has collected.
 Enforcing cloud data management nationwide would allow the healthcare industry to have real-time information on the population’s health.
 Concurrently, with the available data at hand, this would also help the industry stakeholders to focus on key priorities, make data-driven decisions, positively impact patient health, and reduce costs.

 Challenge #5: Rising healthcare costs

 Did you know that General Motors spends more on healthcare costs than on steel?
-The cost of healthcare services is determined by many stakeholders, ranging from device and pharmaceutical manufacturers to insurance policy providers.
-The rising costs of healthcare and pharmaceutical impact both the revenue of healthcare businesses and the wallet of patients.
+The cost of healthcare services is determined by many stakeholders, ranging from device and pharmaceutical manufacturers to insurance policy providers—the rising costs of healthcare and pharmaceutical impact both the revenue of healthcare businesses and patients’ wallets.
 At the latest West Health summit, Martin Gaynor, an economics professor at Carnegie Mellon University, concludes that high healthcare spending is ultimately unsustainable.

 How can technology help

 Leveraging technology throughout the supply chain may lower the end price of healthcare services.
 From automating the production of medical devices and products, most of the production line can be robotized.
 You could even make use of self-driving delivery trucks, such as UPS, to move products from one point to another.
-Even implementing technology in day to day healthcare management, such as using appointment or booking apps, can help lower the end cost.
+Even implementing technology in day-to-day healthcare management, such as using appointment or booking apps, can lower the end cost.